 We encourage you to check out the agenda of League partner Mothering Justice and the National Domestic Workers Bill of Rights to learn more about how you can advance policy that acknowledges the real value of the critical work done largely by women—especially women of color—and promotes working conditions that respect their safety and dignity.
 We also ask you to think about steps you can take within your organization and your personal life in furtherance of these goals.

 We also urge you to examine how racism is manifested in acts of gender violence and society’s response to those acts.
 This Catalyst article explains how sexual predators and the dominant society exploit sexualized stereotypes of women and girls of color to excuse or justify continued crimes against them.

 Today, the rate of sexual assault of Native women is more than twice the national average.
 While perpetrators of sexual assault are generally the same race as their victims, non-Native men are responsible for the majority of assaults of Native women.
 Furthermore, as the Indian Law Resource Center explains, U.S. law restricts the authority of Indian nations to prosecute non-Native people for crimes they commit on reservations.
-In this article, you can learn about efforts in Michigan to raise awareness of missing and murdered Indigenous women and connect to national campaigns for justice system reforms that uphold tribal sovereignty and value the lives of Native Americans who are disproportionately targeted for gender-based violence.
+To learn more, connect with the Native Justice Coalition’s campaign to raise awareness of missing and murdered Indigenous women, girls, and two-spirit people in the Great Lakes region, and check out these resources compiled by Northern Michigan University.
 Join the discussion here.